-Higher spin gauge theories have attracted renewd interests in the study of the AdS/CFT correspondence \cite{AdS/CFT}.
-Higher spin gauge theories have been conjectured to be dual to simple conformal field theories.\footnote{ A bosonic higher spin gauge theory on a three-dimensional AdS space (AdS$_3$) \cite{3dVasiliev} has been conjectured \cite{3dV/W} to be dual to the 't Hooft limit of the $\CW_N$ minimal model, while a Vasiliev's higher spin gauge theory on AdS$_4$ \cite{4dVasiliev} is conjectured \cite{4dV/O} to be dual to three-dimensional $O(N)$ sigma-model. } Our models on AdS spaces are much simpler than them and actions are given in this paper.
-It is interesting to explore the CFT duals to our models.
+Higher-spin gauge theories have attracted renewd interest in the study of the AdS/CFT correspondence \cite{AdS/CFT}.
+Higher-spin gauge theories have been conjectured to be dual to simple conformal field theories.\footnote{ A bosonic higher-spin gauge theory on a three-dimensional AdS space (AdS$_3$) \cite{3dVasiliev} has been conjectured \cite{3dV/W} to be dual to the 't Hooft limit of the $\CW_N$ minimal model, while Vasiliev's higher-spin gauge theory on AdS$_4$ \cite{4dVasiliev} is conjectured \cite{4dV/O} to be dual to the three-dimensional $O(N)$ sigma-model. } Our models on AdS spaces are much simpler than them, and actions are given in this paper.
+It will be interesting to explore the CFT duals to our models.

-In this paper, we have examined a special kind of interaction terms, in which each interaction term in $S$ forms an open chain of fields.
-This enabled us to employ a matrix notation for higher spin fields.
+In this paper, we have examined a special kind of interaction term in which each interaction term in $S$ forms an open chain of fields.
+This enabled us to employ a matrix notation for higher-spin fields.
 It is possible to use this notation even if each interaction term forms a closed chain of fields.
-In fact, we have found that even in this case we can construct an action of interacting bosonic higher spin gauge theory.
+In fact, we have found that even in this case we can construct an action of interacting bosonic higher-spin gauge theory.
 We hope to report this result in another place \cite{SS2}.
-The most general interaction term may not form a chain of fields but a complete graph (or a simplex), for example a complete graph with four-vertices $K_4$ (or a tetrahedron) for a four-point interaction.
-Each vertex represents a field and a edge represents a contraction between two fields.
+The most general interaction term may not form a chain of fields but a complete graph (or a simplex), for example a complete graph with four vertices $K_4$ (or a tetrahedron) for a four-point interaction.
+Each vertex represents a field, and an edge represents a contraction between two fields.
 In this case, we must employ a tensor-like notation.
-This is left for a future investigation.
+This is left for future investigation.